On this page

-IntroductionThis guide is based on the MLA Handbook for Writers of Research Papers, 7th ed. and provides only selected citation examples for common types of sources.
-For more detailed information please consult the print version of the handbook.
-Graduate students and professional writers might also need to consult the MLA Style Manual and Guide to Scholarly Publishing, 3rd ed.
-PN 147 G444 2008.
+IntroductionThis guide is based on the MLA Handbook for Writers of Research Papers, 8th ed. and provides selected citation examples for common types of sources.
+For more detailed information please consult the print version of the MLA handbook.

 Keep track of your document references/citations and format your reference lists easily with citation management software.

-General Notes on MLA Style
+General notes on MLA style